 him to be rugged-looking, but a charismatic person as well."

-chaired the sculpture committee, is very excited about what the
+Toby Peters, who chaired the sculpture committee, is very excited about

-wonderful image people will associate with Marquette," says Peters.
+creates a wonderful image people will associate with Marquette,"

+says Peters.
 "It's not a statue.
-It's a sculpture that tells a dynamic
+It's a sculpture that tells a

-director of the Haggerty Museum of Art at Marquette and the man
+Curtis L. Carter, director of the Haggerty Museum of Art at Marquette

-responsible for finding and recommending the artist to the committee,
+and the man responsible for finding and recommending the artist to the

 university)," says Carter.
 "It adds a meaningful work of art